 The vast majority of HMRC compliance checks begin because there are concerns about the integrity of a tax return and/or accounts submitted by an individual, partnership or business.
-If you receive a HMRC compliance checking letter informing you that HMRC wishes to check your tax position then it is safe to assume that HMRC feels that you or your business has underpaid tax, either due to negligence or fraud.
+If you receive an HMRC compliance checksletter informing you that HMRC wishes to check your tax position then it is safe to assume that HMRC feels that you or your business has underpaid tax, either due to negligence or fraud.
 Essentially this is a tax investigation in another guise.

 Your case will likely be managed by HMRC Local Compliance.
-HMRC Local Compliance deal with the vast majority of compliance checks via a check of self assessment.
-They will write to you informing you that a check of self assessment tax return has commenced.
-The check of self assessment will usually focus on one year.
-However, because of the sophisticated way that HMRC select case suitable for tax investigation; you can be assured that their intention will be to establish tax irregularities for the year of enquiry, before scaling these back across earlier years.
+HMRC Local Compliance checks teams deal with the vast majority of investigations via a check of self-assessment tax return.
+They will write to you informing you that a check of self-assessment tax return has commenced.
+The check of self-assessment will usually focus on one year.
+However, because of the sophisticated way that HMRC select cases suitable for tax investigation; you can be assured that they feel that the risk of a tax loss is high.
+Moreover, it will be their intention to establish tax irregularities not only for the year of enquiry but for earlier years too.

-- That HMRC are seeking to extend the final settlement across 6 years
+That HMRC are seeking to broaden the scope of the investigation and extend the final settlement across multiple years

 This is a tax yield based exercise; far more than it is a helpful check of your tax position.

 Now that you have read some background; we answer the most commonly asked questions relating to HMRC compliance checks below: